Jack Anderson (dance critic): Personal life

-Jack Anderson and George Dorris, a dance scholar and retired professor of English, have been life partners for many years.
+Anderson was married to George Dorris, a dance scholar and English professor.
 Having known each other slightly at Northwestern University, they met again in 1965 on the subway platform at Lincoln Center after a New York City Ballet performance.
 Together, they have traveled widely and become friends with dance writers and scholars in many countries around the world.
-They were married in Toronto in 2006.
+They were married in Toronto in 2006, and lived in Greenwich Village.

+Anderson died from sepsis at a hospital in Manhattan on October 20, 2023, at the age of 88.